adamnew123456/filterscript/README.markdown

 this by dragging and dropping this file into the *Thunderbird Add-ons Manager*.

-Note that if you have a more recent version than 42, you will need to change the version string in `install.rdf`.
+Note that if you have a more recent version than 42, you will need to change the version string in `extension/install.rdf`.
 Look for the line:

     <em:maxVersion>42.*<em:maxVersion>